maxonrow/maxathon/ft-sample/README.md

 - execute `npm run start`
 - you should see `FT Operation Successfully Completed!` output generated in your terminal

-### Step 5 - Checkout Article

-- checkout our [cookbook](https://medium.com/) on detailed explanation of the code & how to design & implement FT.
-- please! remember to claps, follow & share. we will mint you something!
-You will find out soon!

 ## About this sample

 In this sample we create a Fungible Token, then we mint an item, burn the item, transfer item and query the item.